Grunt (G.I. Joe): Devil’s Due comics

 With the renewed threat of Cobra, former Joe team members are called back into action.
 The rank-filling Greenshirts, with a uniform very similar to the one Grunt wore.

 Grunt was not among the first to heed the call to duty.
 Readers would not know the Devil’s Due comics had followed the toy’s storyline of Grunt returning to the Joe Team until issue #24 where he is listed as among the Joes tasked with invading Cobra Island.
 His last appearance, thus far, is in issue #36 where the original Joe Team is assembled before being disbanded once more.

 He is not seen in the G.I.
 Joe: America’s Elite series as he is not one of the active members.
 He is a member of the reserves as indicated in the Data Desk Handbook special.

 Grunt is featured in the series G.I.
 Joe Declassified, which focuses on early missions of the Joe team.
 He and several other Joes get into trouble far behind enemy lines.

 Grunt has since appeared in his own issue explaining why he joined the army, and later the G.I.
 Joe team.
 It covers events both passed and present including his marriage and his return.
 Throughout the issue, the story of another young man who joins Cobra is told which shows how much character Grunt truly has.
 While Grunt serves for patriotism the other man only wants wealth and personal glory.

 Dreamwave

-Grunt is one of the background soldiers in the 2003 limited series 'G.I.Joe Vs. Transformers'.
+Grunt is one of the background soldiers in the 2003 limited series 'G.I.
+Joe Vs. Transformers'.
 In this alternate history, the conflict is played out during World War II.

 Animated series

 Sunbow

 Grunt appeared in the original G.I.
 Joe animated series.
 Grunt is first seen in the A Real American Hero mini-series of the Sunbow-produced G.I.
 Joe animated series.
 However, much of the series’ focus was on the newer characters and Grunt was quickly shunted to the background.
-His final appearance in that series was in two-part Worlds Without End where the Joe Team find themselves in an alternate universe where Cobra is victorious in ruling the world.
+His final appearance in that series was in two-part episode Worlds Without End where the Joe Team find themselves in an alternate universe where Cobra is victorious in ruling the world.
 After finding out the fate of that universe’s Grunt, the series’ Grunt, along with Steeler and Clutch, elected to stay behind and win the world back from Cobra.